 In vaccine R&D terms, designing and developing a variant-proof COVID-19 vaccine – or a broadly protective or pan-coronavirus vaccine – that will prove safe, effective and scalable is very much in the category of ‘high-risk, high-reward’ work.
 The ‘high risk’ element of that equation is largely due to the extreme complexity of the task.
 A safe and effective pan-coronavirus vaccine – something that hasn’t been developed for flu despite decades of effort – would be a future-changing scientific and medical breakthrough.
 The ‘high reward’ is the prospect of getting ahead of new variants of COVID-19 before they evolve, and, ultimately, of ensuring the world will never again be hit by a pandemic caused by a coronavirus.

 Having recognised the wider coronavirus threat early, CEPI launched a call for proposals in March 2021 seeking potential developers of variant-proof COVID-19 vaccines, and broadly protective coronavirus vaccines.
-It has so far awarded almost $200 million in grants to fund 12 separate partners – each of them exploring a distinct way of designing a shot that will be broadly protective against one or more coronaviruses.
+It has so far awarded around $230 million in grants to fund 13 separate projects – each of them exploring a distinct way of designing a shot that will be broadly protective against one or more coronaviruses.
 Since we don’t know yet which scientific approaches will work, having a portfolio of options will maximise our chances of success – just as it did with first generation COVID-19 vaccine development.
-The $200 million investment makes CEPI by far the leading funder of research and development on vaccines that could prevent a future coronavirus pandemic.
+The $230 million investment makes CEPI by far the leading funder of research and development on vaccines that could prevent a future coronavirus pandemic.
 The next largest pot of research funding is from the U.S. National Institutes of Health, which has put up $36 million.

 CEPI's broadly protective coronavirus vaccine partners.
 Credit: CEPI.